Bedrock-OSS/bedrock-wiki/docs/blocks/applying-effects.md

 }
 ```

-<br>And done!
+And done!
 The code above will trigger the desired status effect as long as the entity is standing on a block.

 ## Notes and issues